zdu-strong/mobx-react-use-autorun/README.md

 ## Notes - Get the real data of the proxy object with toJS

-toJS will cause data to be used, Please do not execute toJS(state) in component rendering code, it may cause repeated rendering.
-Wrong Usage Demonstration:
+toJS will cause data to be used, please do not execute toJS(state) in component rendering code, it may cause repeated rendering.
+Wrong Usage Demonstration:<br/>

     import { toJS, observer, useMobxState } from 'mobx-react-use-autorun' import { v1 } from 'uuid'